emu-russia/SEGAChips/T84C/Readme.md

 # T84C00

-Toshiba Z80 CMOS version.
+Toshiba Z80 MPU CMOS version.

 This research initially aims to examine the design of the custom ALU and Regblock logic at the top of the processor.
-The rest is not very interesting and is simply “decompiled” into a netlist using Deroute.
+The rest is not very interesting and is simply "decompiled" into a netlist using Deroute.

 ![package](imgstore/package.png)